Alzok/NumerusX/README.md

 7.  **The Jupiter Maestro (`JupiterApiClient`)**: This new dedicated client handles all interactions with the Jupiter API v6 using the `jupiter-python-sdk`.
 It's utilized by the `MarketDataProvider` for fetching data and by the `TradingEngine` for executing swaps, limit orders, etc.
 8.  **The Executor (`TradeExecutor` & `TradingEngine`)**: Once the AI Agent makes a decision (conveyed via `DexBot`), these components carry out the actual trades on the Solana network.
 The `TradingEngine` specifically uses the `JupiterApiClient` for optimal swap routing and other Jupiter-specific operations.
 9.  **The Record Keeper (`Database`)**: All trades, AI Agent decisions (including key inputs and reasoning), and important events are logged.
+10. **The Cache (`Redis`)**: Used for caching frequently accessed data, session management for the UI, and potentially as a message broker for inter-service communication or task queuing, enhancing performance and scalability.
-10. **The Control Panel (`numerusx-ui/`)**: Your window into NumerusX, built as a React application.
+11. **The Control Panel (`numerusx-ui/`)**: Your window into NumerusX, built as a React application.
 It allows you to monitor the AI Agent, its inputs, overall performance, and manage the bot.
 It interacts with the FastAPI backend.

 ## Visualizing NumerusX: Architecture and Flow (AI Agent Centric)